kaidez/kaidez.github.io/_posts/2017-08-19-functional-programming-link.md

 date:   2017-08-19 05:07:59 -0400
 categories: tutorials
 permalink: /functional-programming-link/
-excerpt: Use JavaScript functional programming to set click-to-link functionality on a group of elements.
+excerpt: Use JavaScript functional programming to set click-to-link functionality on a set of elements.
+Code sample has a basic webpack/Babel setup.
 og-image: functional-programming-react.jpg
 thumb-image: functional-programming-react-thumb.jpg
 ---